raspberrypilearning/welcome-to-antarctica/en/step_4.md

 ### Style the Wildlife page header

-The other pages should have different hero images that represent their content!
+Each page should have its own hero image that represents its content!

 --- task ---